okl/danger-jawsome/README.md

 data is segmented and partitioned across several nodes which provides for parallel execution of queries.

-The use of a columnar database that is optomized for relational cubes and fact tables is a huge boon for us since they have a number of optimizations that take into consideration that your data has LOTS of duplication in values in each column.
+The use of a columnar database that is optimized for relational cubes and fact tables is a huge boon for us since they have a number of optimizations that take into consideration that your data has LOTS of duplication in values in each column.